-GarageBand is classified as a digital audio workstation.
+GarageBand is classified as a digital audio workstation (see also ‘Best DAW For Podcasting‘).
 GarageBand is an excellent option for beginners because it comes with Mac products.

 It uses a professional and flexible interface that makes recording easy.
 GarageBand also comes with a built-in sound and loop library from Apple.

-This program gives you access to a wide range of mixing and mastering features designed to provide the best podcast recording experience.
+This program gives you access to a wide range of mixing and mastering features designed to provide the best podcast recording software experience on a Mac.